-MBChB MPH PhD MFPH
+MBChB MPH PhD FFPH

 Since I qualified in medicine in 2012, I have followed a unique pathway combining basic surgical and public health training, gaining international recognition as a researcher in surgical epidemiology.
 I have trained across the NHS, local government, central government, and academia, and I am currently in my final year of public health medicine specialty training.